jacksnall/jacksnall/README.md

 ## About Me

-I have been working with Python and JavaScript for over 10 years, specifically I have expertise in Django, Flask, React, and Vue.js.
+I have been working with Python and JavaScript for over 10 years, specifically I have expertise in Django, and React.
 I can help you with development work ranging from independent projects to joining your existing development team and integrating them into your established workflow.

 I also write clean code and am a stickler for testing, ensuring accuracy and stability.
 I enjoy bringing value to clients via Python and JavaScript-driven applications.